SchwarzIT/onyx/apps/docs/src/basics/iconography.md

 <!--@include: @/.vitepress/to-be-done.md-->

-For a full list of icons, please take a look at thr [icon resources](/resources/icons).
+For a full list of icons, please take a look at the [icon resources](/resources/icons).